MoFaye/video-rotator/README.md

 # Simple Video Rotator Tool for Windows

 ## Introduction
-The reason I created this project is because there are not easy simple ways to rotate and save videos on Windows.
+There is no easy way to simply and quickly rotate and save videos on Windows.
 The Video Rotator Tool is a Python-based application designed to easily rotate videos on Windows.
 It allows users to select a video file, choose a rotation angle, then save the rotated video either by overwriting the original or saving a new file in the same directory.
 This tool is ideal for quickly adjusting the orientation of videos without needing complex video editing software.

 ## Features
 - Simple GUI for easy interaction.